 - Rheumatoid nodules may be freely mobile or attached to deep tissues.

 - Skin rash:

-- Intermittent rashes appear with rheumatic fever, rheumatoid arthritis, chronic juvenile idiopathic arthritis, and connective tissue diseases such as systemic lupus erythematosus (SLE).
+- Intermittent rashes appear with rheumatic fever, RA, chronic juvenile idiopathic arthritis, and connective tissue diseases such as systemic lupus erythematosus (SLE).

 - Check for psoriasis, which may be hidden from view.

-- Circinate balanitis in Reiter's syndrome may be asymptomatic and is not always admitted, so a specific examination is therefore important.
+- Circinate balanitis in reactive arthritis may be asymptomatic and is not always admitted, so a specific examination is therefore important.

-- Oral ulceration may be a feature of Reiter's syndrome and Behçet's disease as well as connective tissue disorders.
+- Oral ulceration may be a feature of reactive arthritis and Behçet's disease as well as connective tissue disorders.

 - Sjögren's syndrome will cause a dry mouth (xerostomia).